Hen-L/CFCWebScraper/readme.txt

 externalresources.json has sections defined already, therefore keep them there. wordcount.json can stay blank.

+To install the required libraries run 'pip install -r requirements.txt'.
 To run the code write 'python main.py'.
-If errors occur due to missing libraries run 'pip install -r requirements.txt'.